qouteall/qouteall-blog/blog/Statistics.md

 For a joint distribution of $(X, Y)$, if we only care about X, then the distribution of X is called **marginal** distribution.

 You can only add probability when two events are mutually exclusive.

-You can only multiply probability when two events are independent or working with conditional probability.
+You can only multiply probability when two events are independent, or multiplying a conditional probability with the condition's probability.

-What's the essence of probability?
-There are two views:

-- Frequentist: Probability is an objective thing.
-We can know probability from the result of repeating a random event many times in the same condition.
-- Bayesian: Probability is a subjective thing.
-Probability means how you think it's likely to happen based on your initial assumptions and the evidences you see.

 ## Conditional probability